ci1xgk/Fellowship_Webpage/Merewether1-4.md

 The header section contains the following informtation:

-- ncols: Number of columns
+- `ncols`: Number of columns

-- nrowws: Number of rows
+- `nrows`: Number of rows

-- xllcorner: X cartesian co-ordinate of the lower left corner of the grid in metres
+- `xllcorner`: X cartesian co-ordinate of the lower left corner of the grid in metres

-- yllcorner: Y cartesian co-ordinate of the lower left corner of the grid in metres
+- `yllcorner`: Y cartesian co-ordinate of the lower left corner of the grid in metres

-- cellsize: Cell size in metres
+- `cellsize`: Cell size in metres

-- NODATA_value: Null value
+- `NODATA_value`: Null value